wbyoung/azul/README.md

 API][azul-docs] and reaching feature parity with other ORM tools.
 If you're interested in helping, please reach out.

-## Contributing

-Please join us on [HipChat](http://www.hipchat.com/g0ggZ58LV) to discuss how to help out.

 ### Testing

 Simply run `gulp test` to run the full test suite.